ec-jrc/lisflood-utilities/README.md

 1. The forest and sealed fractions are based on HILDA+ V1.0 (1-km resolution; 1900–2019; [Winkler et al., 2021](https://doi.org/10.1038/s41467-021-22702-2)).
 Download the file `hildap_vGLOB-1.0-f_netcdf.zip` from [the PANGAEA data repository](https://doi.org/10.1594/PANGAEA.921846) and extract it to the `hildaplus_folder` specified in the configuration file.
 1. The irrigation (no rice) and rice fractions are based on HYDE V3.2 (0.083° resolution; 10,000 BC to 2015; [Klein Goldewijk et al., 2017](https://doi.org/10.5194/essd-9-927-2017)).
 Download the `baseline` and `general_files` folders from the [DANS data portal](https://doi.org/10.17026/dans-25g-gez3) and put them in the `hyde_folder` specified in the configuration file.
 1. The water fraction is based on GSWE V4 (30-m resolution; 1985–2019; [Pekel et al., 2016](https://doi.org/10.1038/nature20584)).
 We use a version of the GSWE resampled to 1-km resolution by Susann Guenther.
-This version is available via xxx.
+This version is available via xxx and the code is available xxx [waiting for a response from Susann).

 The script also requires a clone map which defines the output resolution and area.
 The clone map should be in netCDF-4 format and contain `lat` and `lon` variables and a data variable (any name).
 The location of the clone map is specified using `clonemap_path` in the configuration file.